Anne Sexton: Death

 On October 4, 1974, Sexton had lunch with Kumin to revise galleys for Sexton's manuscript of The Awful Rowing Toward God, scheduled for publication in March 1975 (Middlebrook 396).
-On returning home she put on her mother's old fur coat, removed all her rings, poured herself a glass of vodka, locked herself in her garage, and started the engine of her car, ending her life by carbon monoxide poisoning.
+Later that day she died by suicide at the age of 45.

 In an interview over a year before her death, she explained she had written the first drafts of The Awful Rowing Toward God in 20 days with "two days out for despair and three days out in a mental hospital."
 She went on to say that she would not allow the poems to be published before her death.

+Her funeral was at St. Paul's Church in Dedham, Massachusetts.
 She is buried at Forest Hills Cemetery & Crematory in Jamaica Plain, Boston, Massachusetts.

 Content and themes of work

 Sexton is seen as the modern model of the confessional poet due to the intimate and emotional content of her poetry.
 Sexton often wrote and disclosed her struggles with mental illness through her work.
-Anne Sexton has also included numerous obscene and repulsive topics, especially for women to talk about publicly.
+Sexton included numerous topics which were then regarded as obscene and repulsive, especially for women to talk about publicly at the time.
 Maxine Kumin described Sexton's work: "She wrote openly about menstruation, abortion, masturbation, incest, adultery, and drug addiction at a time when the proprieties embraced none of these as proper topics for poetry."

-Sexton's work towards the end of the sixties has been criticized as "preening, lazy and flip" by otherwise respectful critics.
-Some critics regard her dependence on alcohol as compromising her last work.
+Sexton's work towards the end of the 1960s has been criticized as "preening, lazy and flip" by otherwise respectful critics.
+Some critics regard her alcoholism as compromising her last work.
 However, other critics see Sexton as a poet whose writing matured over time.
 "Starting as a relatively conventional writer, she learned to roughen up her line ... to use as an instrument against the 'politesse' of language, politics, religion [and] sex."
-Sexton was heavily criticized for her poetic content and themes, but these topics contributed to the popularity of her work.

 Her eighth collection of poetry is entitled The Awful Rowing Toward God.
 The title came from her meeting with a Roman Catholic priest who, unwilling to administer last rites, told her "God is in your typewriter."
 This gave the poet the desire and willpower to continue living and writing.
 The Awful Rowing Toward God and The Death Notebooks are among her final works, and both center on the theme of dying.